107208579/tracking/README.md

 <br />

 ### Around the home
-Around my house I also use another setup that includes wireless switches that allow me to log events via a simple button press.
-Zigbee switches are cheap buttons that run on a coin cell battery and when pressed send a signal to a server, which creates a calendar event.
-The setup also includes a dedicated [Nextcloud](http://nextcloud.com/) server to keep my calendar data in sync between my devices.
-I've written up a tutorial which can be [found here](https://github.com/107208579/calendar-tracking/blob/main/switches/README.md).
+At home, I also use a setup that includes wireless switches which allow me to log events via a simple button press.
+Zigbee switches are cheap buttons that run on a coin cell battery and when pressed send a signal to a server, which in return creates a calendar event.
+I've written up a setup tutorial which can be [found here](https://github.com/107208579/calendar-tracking/blob/main/switches/README.md).
 <p align="center"><img src="https://github.com/107208579/tracking/blob/main/img/Calendar_Personal_Setup.png" width="740"></p>
 <br />
 <p align="center"><img src="https://github.com/107208579/tracking/blob/main/img/Calendar_Personal_Setup_Zigbee.png" width="740"></p>